owen-d/rsonnet-loki/README.md

 * Using the `name` label in metadata for standardized selection lik `name=<component>`
 * Hashing the configmap(s) a pod mounts and including that in the pod's annotations to force rollouts when the configmap changes
 * Building self-anti affinity rules so data nodes aren't scheduled together.
+* Mounting volumes into consistently named paths within a container.

 ### lokirs